-We anticipate approximately 1,837 instances of exposure to impulsive acoustic stressors that may result in behavioral harassment.
-We do not anticipate any additional exposures to non-impulsive acoustic stressors that might result in purely behavioral responses that were not also assessed as part of the instances of TTS, PTS, or injury.
-Additionally, we expect no more than 262 takes per year in the form of TTS resulting from impulsive (11 instances) and non-impulsive (251 instances) sound stressors.
+Our analysis indicated that during annual training and testing activities in the MITT action area from August 2015 to August 2020, green sea turtles could experience take in the form of behavioral harassment, TTS, PTS, slight lung injury, or death.
+Based on the Navy's acoustic modeling, we anticipate approximately 1,837 instances of exposure to acoustic stressors that may result in behavioral harassment each year.
+Additionally, we expect 262 takes per year in the form of TTS resulting from impulsive (11 instances) and non-impulsive (251 instances) sound stressors each year.
 We anticipate one take each year during the five-year period in the form of PTS from impulsive sound sources.
-We also estimate approximately three (3) injuries in the form of slight lung injury and one (1) mortality from acoustic stressors that could occur in a given year.
+We also estimate approximately three (3) injuries in the form of slight lung injury and one (1) mortality from acoustic stressors will occur each year.
 We also anticipate the mortality of one green sea turtle from vessel strikes in a given year.